krabbypattified/asteroids/BroadCollision.md

 ```

 ### Chunk Creation
-- objective : recursively bisect the space in two dimensions so each chunk only needs to check collision for max X entities
+- objective : recursively bisect the space in two dimensions so each chunk only needs to check collision for max N entities
-- time complexity : O(n/k) n = entities, k = maximum entities allowed per chunk
+- time complexity : O(n) n = entities

 ```
 foreach dimension